-Household burglary, accounts for 12 percent of all recorded crime in Enfield.
+Household burglary, accounts for 12% of all recorded crime in Enfield.

 The most common kind of burglary in Enfield is through front doors or rear windows.
 This accounts for about one in five burglary offences and can be prevented by securing windows and doors.